isabella232/document-services.en/help/usecases/nda.md

 ![Screenshot of the NDA document preview](assets/nda_6.png)

-Adobe Document Services APIs inserted content to create a PDF document.
+Adobe Document Services APIs inserts content to create a PDF document.
 Without these tools, you might have to write the code to process Office documents and work with raw PDF file formats.
-With the help of Adobe PDF Services, you can do all of this with a single API call.
+With the help of Adobe PDF Services, you can do all of these steps with a single API call.

 Now use [Adobe Sign API](https://www.adobe.io/apis/documentcloud/sign.html) to request signatures on the NDAs and deliver the final, signed document to all parties.
 Adobe Sign notifies you [using a Webhook](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/webhooks.md).
 Listening to this webhook, you can fetch the status of the NDA.